Tim Kazurinsky: Saturday Night Live

 During his three seasons on SNL, Kazurinsky was known for playing numerous characters as well as doing celebrity impersonations.
 Fellow cast members included Eddie Murphy, Joe Piscopo, Julia Louis-Dreyfus and Mary Gross.
 Kazurinsky was part of the show's 1984 writing team nominated for a Primetime Emmy Award for Outstanding Writing in a Variety or Music Program.
 There were reports that he often clashed with Dick Ebersol regarding the show's creative direction.
 In 1984, Kazurinsky left SNL along with Piscopo.
+At 2025's Saturday Night Live 50th Anniversary Special, Kazurinsky's four season tenure was mentioned by Adam Sandler in the lyrics of his song, "50 Years-SNL."